Trespass (1992 film): Cast

+In addition, Hal Landon Jr. appears as Eugene DeLong, while James Pickens Jr. and L. Warren Young portray police officers Reese and Foley, respectively.

 Production

 Development

-The script was originally called The Looters and Robert Zemeckis and Bob Gale wrote it in the 1970s.
-Years later, Neil Canton showed it to director Walter Hill.
+The script was originally called The Looters and Robert Zemeckis and Bob Gale wrote it in 1977.
+Years later, producer Neil Canton showed it to director Walter Hill.
 Hill says he liked the script "enormously":

 I was quite surprised because it's certainly not the kind of story that Zemeckis and Gale identified with... but I thought it was enormously primal, elemental, brutal, and a great confrontation.
 It was totally dependent upon the narrative circumstances to reveal character and of course it took place in a time compression—both are things I'm very fond of.

 Hill was a writer and tended to work on the scripts of all his films:

 I don't think the script changed all that much, to tell you the truth.
 Although there's certainly no scene in the movie that wasn't rewritten many times.
 The script evolved because of certain location problems and we worked out a new ending.
 The only thing that is significantly different from the script is that the film gives a lot more screen time to King James and his gang and the ending is quite a bit different from the original.

 "I wanted to make a down-and-dirty thriller", said Hill.
 "I wanted to shoot it in a fast, hard style.
 I wanted to work off the cuff, making it all happen right there."

 Hill says the film was not intentionally political.

 It is an adventure story that harkens back to a Jack London tradition.
 And what makes that striking, is that it is so much more real than what we presume action adventure movies to be—what they have evolved to be in the last 20 years.
 When I was a kid, they were all about very real people in tough circumstances, now the action movie is half science fiction movie.
 This movie is very much a throwback in that sense—with the permanently strained relations between blacks and whites and browns and orientals in our ghettos, our inner cities...
 But... just because the films intentions are not political, doesn't mean it's not political.
 Movies take on their own life.
 This is not a movie about racial confrontation in the sense that the confrontation had nothing to do with race...
 Inevitably, white and black attitudes spill into the movie because of the attempt to create some kind of social reality out of the situation.